Using folder cards in an analog Zettelkasten is not a good idea—for three reasons:

 It's possible that what my students were struggling with is what Bob Doto has identified as an urge that many of us have—the urge to categorize.
 If that's the case, then no surprise that my students would agonize over where to put new cards that could very well be placed within two or more categories.

 As a side note, one way to avoid this problem might be to use note-making software that enables you to tag a single note with multiple tags (with a "note" here understood to be the title and content of an idea card).
 Alternatively, if you use DEVONthink (Mac and iOS), you could create "replicants" of a note whenever you want to house that note in two or more folders.
-(I plan on saying more about these options sometime in the future, when I talk about how I use Obsidian to back up and enhance the work I do with my analog Zettelkasten.)
+(I might have more to say about these options sometime in the future.)

 If it's correct to say that my students were repeatedly getting tripped up by an urge to categorize, then one way to counter that urge would be to create an "environment" that makes it somewhat difficult to act in accordance with that urge.